Who You Choose

 • Exchange contact details with the other driver: names and addresses, license plate and driver’s license numbers, and insurance company contact details.

 • If eyewitnesses saw the collision, try to obtain contact information.
 You may or may not need their testimony or statements later.
+Obtaining detailed witness statements is crucial, as they can corroborate accident details and strengthen your claim.

 • Take photographs of the accident scene, the damage to the vehicles, and your injuries to the extent that they’re visible.